Example of how Price’s Law works in a field/company with 100 people

 Hence, find the domain you can be the important minority — you’ll also get the majority of the benefits.
 Then, let me know if your life isn’t better.

-Do you want to hear more thoughts on Price’s Law? 🎧 Listen to my podcast episode about it.
+Do you want to hear more thoughts on Price’s Law?
+Watch this video about it.